eonwilsun/Indesign-Update/README.md

 - **PDF Processing**: Extract text from PDFs and replace specific words while maintaining layout
 - **IDML Processing**: Parse InDesign IDML files and perform text replacements that preserve all design elements
 - **Multiple Replacements**: Add multiple find/replace pairs in a single operation
+- **Translate Mode (Glossary-based)**: Upload a CSV/JSON glossary and translate documents by selecting the target language
 - **Case Sensitivity**: Option to perform case-sensitive or case-insensitive replacements
 - **Whole Words**: Option to replace only whole words or partial matches
 - **Client-Side Processing**: All processing happens in the browser - files never leave your computer